 - Heat a skillet over medium-high heat, add oil, about ½ inch.

 - Add the panko to a bowl.
-Set up a plate lined with paper towels, or do as I do, use a baking sheet lines of paper towels, surmounted by a grate for the pieces of fried calamari.
+Set up a plate lined with paper towels, or use a baking sheet lines of paper towels, surmounted by a grate for the pieces of fried calamari.

 - To test if the oil is hot enough for frying, dip a piece of mushroom in the mixture, shake the excess, then place in the bowl with the panko and cover.
 Put in the frying pan.

 - If the mushroom sizzles, the oil is hot enough.
 Start soaking the mushroom pieces in the batter, then coat the panko, then fry.